luna-best/elastic-fimfarchive/semantic search.md

 ## Dependencies

-Be warned, the implementation of semantic search is quite janky, as none of the tools used for this actually worked without poking, prodding and patching.
+Be warned, the implementation of semantic search is quite janky, as few of the tools used for this actually worked without poking, prodding and patching.

 ### Elasticsearch